nakker/ecfr-navigator/README.md

 ## Features

 - **Full-text search** across all federal regulations with Elasticsearch
-- **AI-powered analysis** using Grok and Gemini models to assess regulatory impact
+- **AI-powered analysis** using Grok models to assess regulatory impact
 - **Analytics dashboard** with word counts, complexity scores, and readability metrics
 - **Interactive chat** for asking questions about specific regulations
 - **Automated section analysis** identifying antiquated and business-unfriendly regulations